algorandfoundation/specs/dev/TEAL.md

 For version 1, subsequent bytes after the varuint are program opcode bytes.
 Future versions could put other metadata following the version identifier.

-It is important to prevent newly-introduced transaction fields from breaking assumptions made by older versions of the AVM.
-If one of the transactions in a group will execute a program whose version predates a given field, that field must not be set anywhere in the transaction group, or the group will be rejected.
-For example, executing a version 1 program on a transaction with RekeyTo set to a nonzero address will cause the program to fail, regardless of the other contents of the program itself.
+It is important to prevent newly-introduced transaction types and fields from breaking assumptions made by programs written before they existed.
+If one of the transactions in a group will execute a program whose version predates a transaction type or field that can violate expectations, that transaction type or field must not be used anywhere in the transaction group.
+A v1 program included in a transaction group that includes a ApplicationCall transaction, or a non-zero RekeyTo field, will fail regardless of the other contents of the program itself.

 This requirement is enforced as follows:

 * For every transaction, compute the earliest version that supports all the fields and values in this transaction.
-For example, a transaction with a nonzero RekeyTo field will be (at least) v2.

 * Compute the largest version number across all the transactions in a group (of size 1 or more), call it `maxVerNo`.
-If any transaction in this group has a program with a version smaller than `maxVerNo`, then that TEAL program will fail.
+If any transaction in this group has a program with a version smaller than `maxVerNo`, then that program will fail.

-In addition, applications must be version 6 or greater to be eligible for being called in an inner transaction.
+In addition, applications must be v6 or greater to be eligible for being called in an inner transaction.

 ## Varuint